The following are the rules that apply to all Leagues run by Munster Squash:

 Where a novice league is being played a ‘Novice’ player is one new to competitive league squash or with little previous experience of same.
 Clubs should check with Munster squash regarding the eligibility of their novice players.
 Currently Division 5 is the novice league.

 Players are advised that offensive, disruptive or intimidating behaviour in squash is not acceptable and is deleterious to the game.
-Included in this category are: audible or visible obscenities; verbal or physical abuse; dissent; abuse of racket, court or ball; unnecessary physical contact; excessive racket swing; unfair warm-up; time-wasting; late back on court; deliberate dangerous play or action; and coaching other than between games.
+Included in this category are: audible or visible obscenities; any threatening behaviour; deliberate dangerous play or action; verbal or physical abuse; dissent; abuse of racket, court or ball; unnecessary physical contact; excessive racket swing; unfair warm-up; time-wasting; being late back on court between games; arguing with the referee; receiving coaching other than when between games.

 Misconduct will be dealt with under the Code of Conduct described in the Constitution of Munster Squash.